 Single selection (3) answer

 Multi-selection (4) answer

+Comment This will provide additional information / instructions linked to this specific report.
+No answer can be provided.
+Please read these carefully and follow these instructions in case the report is required.

 You can answer the question in your own language.
-Make sure to click on the language selector at the end of the box (B) to set the language accordingly.
+Make sure to click on the language selector at the right hand side of the box (B) to set your language.

-By default the language selection is linked to language setup of your account or the initial language selection you made in case more languages can be applicable for your country.
+By default, the language selection is linked to language setup of your account or the initial language selection you made in case more languages can be applicable for your country.

-Next to questions there are 2 different attachments types:
+Next to the questions there are 2 further attachment types:

 Image attachments (5).
 Maximum image size is indicated in the question.

-Supported images are: JPG, BMP, RAW,
+Supported image file formats are: JPG, BMP, RAW,

 File upload (6): Maximum file size is indicated in the question.

-Supported file-types are: Office document files, AVI, MP3, MP4, ZIP, 7Z, RAR, ARC, PDF, WAV, TXT, CSV, AFPHOTO
+Supported file types are: Office document files, AVI, MP3, MP4, ZIP, 7Z, RAR, ARC, PDF, WAV, TXT, CSV, AFPHOTO

 Printing reports

-To accommodate in case of in-home repairs or certain workshop setups the reports can also be printed.
-This allows the technician to complete the repot off-line.
-This repot will then need to be inputted in the digital report upon repair completion.
+To accommodate the technicians who do not have internet access during in-home repairs or in certain workshop setups, the reports can also be printed.
+This allows the technician to complete the report offline.
+This report will then need to be inputted in the digital report upon repair completion.

-The printed document shows all details and also the report criteria.
+The printed document shows all details and the report criteria.
 The technician can fill in the details on the document in the fill-in boxes (indicated with )

 On the front page you can find following information: